itegebo/haxe/README.md

 `haxe.exe`, and the standard library `std`.

+### Using the Makefile on Windows

+It is apparently possible to build for Windows using `Makefile.win`, but I could not find clear documentation of the required tools, and it does not appear to be at all straightforward to set up.

 Install
 -------

 Despite the name, `install.ml` doesn’t actually install Haxe, it just compiles it.
-You need to manually copy the binary and standard library to wherever you want them.
+You need to manually copy the binaries and standard library (`std`) to wherever you want them.

 Branches